The Infrastructure of Trust¶

 See OID-FED Draft 36 Section 5.1.1 |

-Entity Statements¶
+Subordinate Statements¶

 The metadata policy, when applied, makes one or more changes to the final metadata of the Leaf.
-The final metadata of a Leaf is derived from the Trust Chain that contains all the statements, starting from the Entity Configuration up to the Entity Statement issued by the Trust Anchor.
+The final metadata of a Leaf is derived from the Trust Chain that contains all the statements, starting from the Entity Configuration up to the Subordinate Statement issued by the Trust Anchor.

 Note